ninryt/taxdatabase-sql-tableau/README.md

 - Data Modeling: Designing a relational database for structured storage of expense data.
 - Data Development form scratch.
 - Database Management.
-- Data Wrangling: Writing SQL queries to clean, transform, and prepare data for analysis.
+- Data Wrangling: Writing SQL and Python queries to clean, transform, and prepare data for analysis.
 - Data Retrieval + Analysis: Extracting meaningful patterns and trends from large datasets.
 - Reporting and Visualization: Presenting results with dynamic dashboards.